bigeasy/destructible/diary.md

+## Sat Sep 26 22:49:14 CDT 2020

+Realizing that `rescue` needs an `ephemeral` so that we can `await` on `rejected` before it rejects.
+We can't wait for `Destructible.rescue` to return because if it raises a `Destructible.Destroyed` and that Destructible shuts down fast enough, we're going to get an unhandled rejection.

 ## Sat Sep  5 04:23:06 CDT 2020

 Shutting things down is hard.
 Convinced that > 90% of Node.js code in production